A PoW-less Bitcoin with Certified Byzantine Consensus: Certified Byzantine Consensus

 \section{Certified Byzantine Consensus}

-We address the problem of signing blocks in an aggregated manner.
+We hereby address the problem of signing blocks in an aggregated and confidential manner.
 Moving from a threshold signature scheme known as FROST (Section~\ref{sec:frost-basics}), we design a novel protocol that combines aggregate signatures with a BFT consensus protocol (Section~\ref{sec:frost-pbft}).